 The End Result

 The PR Review stage is a bottleneck for lots of engineering teams, but it doesn't have to be.
-By ensuring that your team understands the value of prompt reviews, distributing responsibility, and leveraging a tool like LinearB, you can improve your code review process, drive down your Review Times, and speed up your Cycle Time.
+By ensuring that your team understands the value of prompt reviews, distributing responsibility, and leveraging a tool like LinearB, you can improve your code review process, drive down your teview times, and speed up your cycle time.